-“…all forms of artistic beauty can touch our hearts, as can nature.
+“All forms of artistic beauty can touch our hearts, as can nature.
 Why are we so drawn to beautiful sunsets and sunrises?
-When nature paints glorious images on the canvas of the the sky, are we not reborn in some way?” – The Rose and the Sword by Judith Bach and Nanette V. Hucknall, pg.
-13
+When nature paints glorious images on the canvas of the sky, are we not reborn in some way?” – The Rose and the Sword by Judith Bach and Nanette V. Hucknall

 Nature’s Unique Vibrations

 Did you know that not only does nature have its own unique vibrations, but that these vibrations can also have a positive effect on your own sound?
 Walking in nature can have a very cleansing effect on any negative words that you speak, especially if they have been spoken in a closed space.

 For example, if an argument arises with a loved one or coworker, go for a walk afterward and just sit in nature.
 Doing so not only helps to release the negative vibrations from your own body and spirit, but also welcomes positive vibrations from the natural wisdom that surrounds you.
 Connecting to the Higher Self through nature is purifying, and will help you to form a new perspective and a better way to handle any adverse situation.
 By listening to nature, we also become more skilled at listening to others.

 How can you feel nature’s vibrations on a tangible level?
 When you come across a tree or a body of water, place your hand on it or in it, and ask the Higher Self to reveal its vibrations to you.
 You will find that everything, from a flower to a rock, will have a different vibration, further differentiated by its age and experience.
 For example, a tree that grows in a colder climate will have a different vibration than one grown in the sun.